-Note: If there are no templates listed, your instance administrator or project administrator must author a template and add the template to the instance or project.
+Note: If there are no templates listed, your project administrator must author a template and add the template to the project.

 After you click Next, The Document Source screen appears.

 4. Select whether you want to use data from live artifacts, or data from a baseline or review, and then click Next.